WHO renames two monkeypox variants to avoid geographic references - NewsBreak

 The Congo Basin and West African variants were reclassified as Clade I and Clade II, the latter of which has two subclades.
 The new names go into effect immediately.

-A global expert group decided on the new naming convention “as part of ongoing efforts to align the names of the monkeypox disease, virus, and variants—or clades—with current best practices.”CDC releases new COVID guidelines in time for school
+A global expert group decided on the new naming convention “as part of ongoing efforts to align the names of the monkeypox disease, virus, and variants—or clades—with current best practices.”CDC loosens COVID-19 guidance, regardless of vaccination

 The WHO is also workshopping new names for the monkeypox virus as a whole, including the disease it causes, after outcry over potential stigmatization.
 The WHO cautioned early in the COVID-19 pandemic against referring to the virus as the “China virus” or the “Wuhan virus” due to potential discrimination.